seanpm2001/seanpm2001/Remodels/2024/!OldVersions/README/English/USA/README.txt

 <details open><summary><p><b>Click/tap here to expand/collapse the remodel section</b></p></summary>

 I am in the process of remodeling my GitHub profile page.
-Since I am not actively working on it, this may take a while.
 Remodeling started on 2024, Saturday March 23rd.
-I will not be implementing them today, as I am just brainstorming ideas for now.
 Here are my current goals

 - **Note to self:** _Feel free to add more entries whenever necessary_
 - **Note to self:** _This should be a daily project.
-Try to accomplish at least 3 things per day, and remember that you have until 2024, May 25th to finish (64 day deadline, 3 days down, as of 2024, Monday, March 25th)_
+Try to accomplish at least 3 things per day, and remember that you have until 2024, May 25th to finish (64 day deadline, 4 days down, as of 2024, Tuesday, March 256h)_

 ***